nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### Frequently Asked Questions about add-on components and development

 Q. When I try to obtain an object using an index, it fetches an object one after the index I wrote.

 This is the side effect of zero-based indexing (count starts at 0).

 Q. When importing a module, NVDA says it cannot locate the module.

 Did you type the correct name of the module?
 Did you extract the module files in the correct location?
 Try fixing the typo, look at the import path and try importing again.

 Q. What is difference between simple review and normal review and which one should I use?

 Simple review excludes layout objects such as windows, grouping and so on which are placed for layout purposes.
 Normal review includes these as well.
 The choice of using simple review versus normal review depends on your situation.

 Q. The command for my app module does not work in my app module; instead, NVDA does something else.

 Check if a global plugin which uses the command is installed.
 First, remove the global plugin and try again.

 Q. How can I use Win32 API in my add-on or object?

 There is a document written by an add-on developer which talks about using Win32 API in your add-on.
 Select [this link][4] to view this document.

 Q. How can I create dialogs in my add-on?

 You need to import two modules: GUI (import gui) and WXPython (import wx).

 Q. Can I create functions and assign variables outside the module classes?

 Yes.
 This is useful if you need to reference them from inside the add-on class.
 For example, you may have a function that's defined outside your class that you'll need to use from more than one method in a global plugin class.

 Q. I want to save user settings for my add-on.
 Can this be done?

 Yes.
 You'll need to use ConfigObj library (configObj) to manage configuration.
 Some add-ons (such as OCR) which uses configuration files store their configuration as an ini file in NVDA's user configuration folder.
 For global plugins, you can load and save user configuration from the add-on when the add-on is created (__init__) or finished (terminate), respectively.
 You cannot do this easily with app modules.
 Also, you'll need to provide a facility (commands, dialogs, etc.) where users can configure add-on settings.

 Q. I have a script which calls a function that runs for a long time, and I cannot run NVDA commands when my script runs.

 One way to fix this is using threads (separate, independent  operations in a program) via Python's threading module.
 In order to do this, create a method which you know will run for a long time, then from the script which calls this method, create a new thread (see Python's threading module documentation) that'll be in charge of running this method.
 This way other NVDA commands can be performed while the add-on method does its work (see Google Speech Recognition module for an example code).

 Q. I would like to port a module written in Python 3 syntax for use as an NVDA add-on.

 This cannot be done easily.
 One handy module for this purpose is six, which allows running Python 2 and 3 code.
-NvDA itself uses Python 2 as WXPython uses Python 2, and until WXPython is rewritten to support Python 3, you cannot run Python 3 code in NVDA.
+NvDA itself uses Python 2, and work is under way to transition to Python 3.

+Q. My add-on uses GUI facility, and after installing NVDA 2018.3, I get errors related to wxPython.

+NVDA 2018.3 uses wxPython 4, whereas earlier versions use older wxPython releases.
+If you want to support older NVDA releases, you need to use conditional statements (if/else) and version checks so the appropriate code path can be used.

+Q. After installing NVDA 2019.1, users say my add-ons are not compatible.

+NVDA 2019.1 introduces add-on compatibility flags that tells NVDA the following information:

+* Minimum NVDA version (minimumNVDAVersion): an add-on can specify minimum NVDA version required for the add-on.
+This is useful if you need to use features introduced or changed in a given NVDA release without supporting older NVDA releases.
+* Last tested NVDA version (lastTestedNVDAVersion): tells NVDA the highest supported release for the add-on.
+Without this flag being set, NVDA will treat your add-ons as incompatible with the latest release.

+Words in parentheses are manifest keys.
+Starting in NVDA 2019.1, these compatibility flags are mandatory for all add-ons.

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.